avb-academy/avb_academy/Translation-Guidelines-German.md

 - ✅ Peer-review every translation and update the shared termbase.

 ## 12. Termbase
 Please refer to the [Termbase-English-German](data/termbase.yaml) for the complete termbase.
 In case you need to update the termbase, please include it in your PR.
+The general idea is to use the `{{< termbase "TERM">}}` shortcode to have consistent translation between languages.

 Use standard German technical vocabulary for general networking or AV terms; where industry usage prefers the English word, prefer that.